Australia–England sports rivalries: Association football

 Association football is the national sport in England.
 The Premier League is widely considered to be one of the strongest and most popular football competitions in the world.
 Conversely, Association football in Australia is often referred to as "soccer" and the domestic A-League competition is considered to be one of the minor professional leagues in the country.
 Despite the major gulf in interest, the Australian national team is very popular which has seen a rivalry develop with the English national team.
 The two nations first played each other in 1980, which saw England defeat Australia 2–1 at the Sydney Cricket Ground.
 The two teams played each other another four times in the 1980s and 1990s which resulted in English victories or draws.

 After 12 years of absence, Australia and England scheduled a friendly match at Upton Park, London on 12 February 2003.
 The English were strong favourites going into the match as they fielded a near World Cup strength team while Australia failed to qualify for the 2002 FIFA World Cup after losing their fourth FIFA World Cup inter-confederation play-off in Uruguay.
-Despite entering the clash as the heavy underdogs, Australia pulled off a stunning upset over England with a 3–1 victory, despite Sven-Göran Eriksson fielded a different team in each half and the England international debuts of Jermaine Jenas, Paul Robinson, Wayne Rooney, James Beattie, Paul Konchesky and Francis Jeffers (who scored in his only international match), Vince Grella made his Australian debut in this match.
+Despite entering the clash as the heavy underdogs, Australia pulled off a stunning upset over England with a 3–1 victory.
+Trailing 2-0 at halftime, England coach Sven-Göran Eriksson decided to field a vastly different team in the second half which included the international debuts of Jermaine Jenas, Paul Robinson, Wayne Rooney, James Beattie, Paul Konchesky and Francis Jeffers (who scored in his only international match); Vince Grella made his international debut for Australia in the match as well.

-On 4 March 2016 it was announced that the Stadium of Light would host England for a friendly against Australia on 27 May 2016 as part of their preparations for Euro 2016.
+On 4 March 2016, it was announced that the Stadium of Light would host England for a friendly against Australia on 27 May 2016 as part of their preparations for Euro 2016.
 The sold-out match finished in a 2–1 victory for England, with goals from Marcus Rashford (on his international debut), Wayne Rooney (who made his debut against Australia in 2003) and an own goal from Eric Dier.

+On 16 August 2023, the two nations faced each other in the FIFA Women's World Cup semifinal with England winning 3-1 to reach the FIFA Women's World Cup Final for the first time in their history.